 by Tracy Johnson

 Does the format clock short-circuit your ability to entertain?
 Every radio personality in history, from Ryan Seacrest to Howard Stern, believes they need and deserve more freedom to talk longer and/or more frequently.
 But those PD’s and managers just hold us back.
-Don’t let those restrictions become obstacles in your success path.
-The format clock has nothing to do with your ability to entertain.
+Don’t let those restrictions become obstacles in your personality success path.
+The format clock has nothing to do with your ability to entertain an audience.

 Working with a morning show recently, the topic turned to familiar territory:

 Our competition is allowed more freedom to talk for longer periods of time.
 Isn’t that an advantage that will be hard for us to compete with?

 It’s a great discussion, but one that usually ends with a chicken/egg debate:

 Does talent blossom because restrictions have been lifted or has the format clock loosened because talent has demonstrated that they have content so compelling that programming changes are needed?